-The CFO role within an organization depends on several factors.
+The CFO’s role within an organization depends on several factors.
 These components may include the expectations coming from the CEO and board of directors, and may also vary depending on the industry, corporate strategy, and the goals of the business.
-A company’s size can also have a significant influence over the CFO’s role.
+A company’s size can also have a significant influence on the CFO’s role.

 The Importance of Forward-Looking Financial Analysis

 The foundation of any company’s accounting and finance function is to produce timely and accurate financial information for the business.
 The CFO oversees these accounting and finance functions, but their true value comes from the ability to provide forward-looking financial analysis.
 This analysis should be focused on driving additional profitability and value to the company.

 Whether you have a full-time, part-time, or outsourced CFO, below are some examples of the forward-looking financial analysis you should expect from the CFO role:

 Can you predict when your business will have a surplus of cash that needs to be managed or when you will have a shortage of money that requires financing?